 - Presenting preliminary and finalized designs

-- Helping clients to hire contractors and construction companies.
+- Helping clients hire contractors and construction companies.

 Required qualifications for building designers

-In many places, anybody can work as a building designer without any qualifications or authorizing prerequisites at all.
+Nobody can work as a building designer in many places without qualifications or authorizing prerequisites.
 These places also do not require registration or licensing as well.
 While anybody can work as a building designer in such places, it is significant to recall that eventually, their work needs to be compliant with building and planning guidelines, or it just won’t be built.

 Comparison Table Between Designers and Architects